worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 ### A decentralised, open-sourced, interactive, digital twin of the real-world (CesiumJS), which connects to Unreal Engine 5.<br>
 ### Combined with decentralised, planet-wide, text, file, voice and video communication (Iris + GUN + Webtorrent) right from the start, at your command.

-### A Big Thank You to the Iris Community, the Cesium Community, and all the communities behind the mouthwatering libraries and protocols we use. 🙏
+### A Big Thank You to the Iris Community, the Cesium Community, the Gun Community, and all the communities behind the mouthwatering libraries and protocols we use. 🙏

-### With just adding [two snippets](https://github.com/worldpeaceenginelabs/METAVERSE-GUN/blob/master/add-cesiumjs.js) of CesiumJS code to Iris-Messenger you will get the following features instant:
+### What great libraries to start building an open source metaverse, don't you think?
 <br>

 #### ✅ Done, or works already from the start